zzANDREYzz/DBAttachmentPickerController/README.md

 To initialize the attachment picker controller you have to call one of the following methods:

 - `+attachmentPickerControllerFinishPickingBlock:cancelBlock:` - Creates and returns an attachment picker controller.
 As a result in the finishPickingBlock will be returned array of DBAttachment objects.
 DBAttachment class provides more opportunities to process selected files but required additional processing to get result;
 - `+imagePickerControllerFinishPickingBlock:cancelBlock:` - Creates and returns an attachment picker controller with constant media type (image).
+Other media types are ignored.
 As a result in the finishPickingBlock will be returned array of UIImage objects;
 - `+videoPickerControllerFinishPickingBlock:cancelBlock:` - Creates and returns an attachment picker controller with constant media type (video).
+Other media types are ignored.
 As a result in the finishPickingBlock will be returned array of different objects depending on the source.
 Required additional processing to get result.

 ### Property list